 This gene encodes a cytoplasmic protein that catalyzes the conversion of uridine residues to dihydrouridine in the D-loop of tRNA.
 The resulting modified bases confer enhanced regional flexibility to tRNA.
 The encoded protein may increase the rate of translation by inhibiting an interferon-induced protein kinase.
 This gene has been implicated in pulmonary carcinogenesis.
 Alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Nov 2012]

 GeneCards Summary for DUS2 Gene

 DUS2 (Dihydrouridine Synthase 2) is a Protein Coding gene.
 Diseases associated with DUS2 include lung cancer and kabuki syndrome 1.
-Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
+Among its related pathways are Gene Expression and tRNA processing.
 GO annotations related to this gene include flavin adenine dinucleotide binding and protein kinase inhibitor activity.

 UniProtKB/Swiss-Prot for DUS2 Gene